nj2216/jyinit/README.md

-# pyprojinit
+# pyprojinitx

-`pyprojinit` is a small CLI utility to scaffold Python projects (libraries, apps, web services, ML projects and more).
+`pyprojinitx` is a small CLI utility to scaffold Python projects (libraries, apps, web services, ML projects and more).

 ## Quickstart